Chapter 2

 On the verge of responding, I froze: now facing me fully for the first time, Yvette’s face was not her own but that of a scaly horned demon.

-I lurched out of bed away from her – or it.
+I lurched out of bed away from her—or it.

 The next instant, I was back in bed, sitting bolt upright, the demon nowhere in sight.

-Frantic scanning of the room confirmed the creature was not there, but also made me realise I wasn’t in my bedroom – I was alone in another, one I’d never seen before, dimly lit, compact, sparsely furnished.
+Frantic scanning of the room confirmed the creature was not there, but also made me realise I wasn’t in my bedroom—I was alone in another, one I’d never seen before, dimly lit, compact, sparsely furnished.

 Disorientation… belated realisation…

-How much of what preceded the episode with Yvette was also a dream, I was not willing to guess, yet I could not shake the feeling that another demon was lurking – nearby.
+How much of what preceded the episode with Yvette was also a dream, I was not willing to guess, yet I could not shake the feeling that another demon was lurking—nearby.

 A mild dull throbbing on one side of my head eked into awareness.
 Probing behind my right ear, my fingertips found a small but sensitive lump.
-Into the frying pan, I thought.
+Out of the frying pan, I thought.
 Had I been clubbed the moment my chest pain immobilised me?
 What was I doing here?
 Where, for that matter, was here?

 Cautiously, I left the bed, moved toward the door.
 Almost at once, a figure in the gloom approached.